 Home Free has made quite the career for themselves by not only releasing their own original songs, but covering other songs as well, from a multitude of eras and genres.
 The all-vocal group has put their twist on some of music’s biggest hits throughout their career.
-While their list of successful covers is far too large to mention, we picked ten of our favorites.
+While their list of successful covers is far too large to mention, keep reading for ten of our favorites.

 10. “Folsom Prison Blues,” Johnny Cash

 “Folsom Prison Blues” will undoubtedly go down in history as one of Home Free’s best spins on a classic.
-Putting their own spin on the Johnny Cash classic, Home Free’s version of this song would make even the Man in Black proud.
+Putting their own spin on the Johnny Cash tune, Home Free’s version of this song would make even the Man in Black proud.

 9. “The Devil Went Down to Georgia,” Charlie Daniels

-Not many artists have successfully been able to cover Charlie Daniels’ “The Devil Went Down to Georgia,” but Home Free isn’t just anyone.
+Not many artists have successfully been able to cover the late Charlie Daniels‘ “The Devil Went Down to Georgia,” but Home Free isn’t just anyone.
 Daniels joined Home Free on this iconic tune, along with famed violinist Taylor Davis.
 There isn’t any way to improve on Daniels’ version, but Home Free’s take on it with the Country Music Hall of Fame member is pretty legendary.

 7. “Man of Constant Sorry,” Man of Constant Sorrow

 “Man of Constant Sorrow” is from the hit movie, O Brother, Where Art Thou?
 To film the video, the five group members dressed as cast members from the movie, even though their version was released 18 years later.